dphuongn/Neural-Network-Classifier/README.md

 ## What we do

 We will experiment with the Neural Network classifier.
-You will use the softmax function for the output layer and use 1-of-c output encoding with target values such as (1, 0, 0, ...).
+We will use the softmax function for the output layer and use **1-of-c** output encoding with target values such as (1, 0, 0, ...).
 Use the early stopping technique to decide when to stop training (For example, you may use 20% of training data in **optdigits.tra** as the validation set).

-### Experiment with fully-connected feed-forward neural networks
+### Experiment with fully-connected feed-forward neural networks (MLPs)

 We will implement the *multinomial model* (*"bag of words"* model).
-In the learning phase, you will estimate the required probability terms using the training data.
+In the learning phase, we will estimate the required probability terms using the training data.

 #### **Sum-of-squares error (aka mean-squared-error) vs. cross-entropy error function**:
 Use the ReLU units for the hidden layers.
 For each of the two types of error functions, experiment with different values of hyper-parameters, including number of hidden layers, number of hidden units in each layer, learning rates, momentum rates, input scaling, and so on.
 Compare their classification accuracy and convergence speed (the number of iterations or actual time till training stops).